egeltorp/bun-fu-too/README.md

 Open for learning and personal use.
 If you use anything from this project, please credit **Theodor Holmberg**.

-Made with ❤️ and frustration in Godot.
+Made with ❤️ and hate in Godot.